 Putting legal, financial, and personal affairs in order

 Although talking about dying is sad, it is wise to settle your affairs.
 Consider what you want your care to look like during the last days of life.
 And, share your wishes with your family and health care team.
 It helps to start early, even if you change your goals and plans as your situation or preferences change.

-Settling your affairs may include locating and organizing important legal and financial documents, such as your will, marriage and birth certificates, social security card, insurance policies, bank statements, and investment summaries.
+Completing your affairs may include finding and organizing important legal and financial documents.
+These include your will, marriage and birth certificates, social security card, insurance policies, bank statements, investment summaries, and account passwords.
 If you have complicated finances or are concerned about leaving your family with high medical bills or debts, consider talking with a financial advisor or social worker.
-Financial professionals cannot eliminate bills or debts, but they will help you sort out your finances and lessen the stress of financial worries for you and your family.
-Some people also find it helpful to plan some aspects of their own funeral or memorial service.
-This is done with a set of written instructions or by talking with your family or close friends about your wishes.
+They can help you organize your finances and create a plan to lessen the stress for you and your family.
+Planning to settle legal, financial, and business affairs allows you and your family to spend more quality time with each other.

 Reviewing your life

-It is only natural to want to leave a legacy (evidence that your life mattered and that you made a difference in the world).
-Take time to reflect on and celebrate the events in your lifeâthe things you have accomplished, the people you have loved, and the individuals and events that have shaped you.
-Talk with your family and friends about the times you have spent together and the memories and events you have shared.
-You will not only be honoring memories of the life you shared together but also creating new memories for them to cherish.
+Consider taking time to reflect on and celebrate your life.
+This could include the things you have accomplished, the people you have loved, and the events and loved ones that have shaped you.
+Talk with your family and friends about the events and special times you have spent together.
+You will be honoring the life you shared and creating new memories for them to cherish.

 Religion and spirituality

-National Cancer Institute: Advanced Cancer: Living Each Day
+National Cancer Institute: Coping with Advanced Cancer